What is sled dog Racing?

 Where in Australia does it occur?

-At the present time, there are races in NSW, VIC, ACT, QLD, SA, and WA and in the future hopefully in TAS.
+At the present time, there are races in NSW, VIC, ACT, QLD, SA, WA and TAS.

 Generally, the races are held at State Forest trail systems and also on personal properties.
 These are places where it is not too hot and access is allowed for dogs, cars and camping.